What Is Enbrel (Etanercept)?

 How is Enbrel (etanercept) administered?

 Patients take Enbrel by injecting it using a pre-filled syringe or auto-injector pen, usually into the thigh, upper arm, or abdomen.
-Most patients are able to inject themselves with the medicine after being trained by a healthcare provider about how to do it safely.
+Also comes as Enbrel Mini single-dose prefilled cartridge for use with the AutoTouch reusable autoinjector.5 Most patients are able to inject themselves with the medicine after being trained by a healthcare provider about how to do it safely.
 Injecting into a different area for each dose can help to reduce side effects on the skin, such as soreness2.

-Generally, the starting dose of Enbrel is one injection twice per week for the first 12 weeks.
+Generally, the starting dose of Enbrel in adults is one injection twice per week for the first 12 weeks.
 After that, the usual dose is one injection per week.
 The medicine needs to be kept in the refrigerator when not in use; it can be kept at room temperature, but only for a maximum of 14 days3.
+Pediatric patients will receive weight-based dosing.

 Who can take Enbrel (etanercept)?

-Enbrel is approved for treating adults with moderate-to-severe plaque psoriasis who need treatment with phototherapy or systemic treatments.
+Enbrel is approved for treating patients 4 years old and above with moderate-to-severe plaque psoriasis who need treatment with phototherapy or systemic treatments.
 It is not suitable for women who are pregnant or breastfeeding3.

 Before prescribing Enbrel, healthcare providers need to know if the patient4: